josego85/josego85/README.md

 ### Hi, I'm José González von Schmeling 👋

-- 🔭 I’m currently working on PHP (Laravel), JavaScript (NodeJS, ReactJS) and GIS
+- 🔭 I’m currently working on PHP (Symfony with Api Platform), JavaScript (NodeJS, Vue) and GIS
 - 👯 I’m looking to collaborate on Proyectos Beta (https://proyectosbeta.net)
-- 💬 Ask me about GIS, PHP, Laravel, JavaScript, GNU/Linux, Servers
+- 💬 Ask me about GIS, PHP, Symfony, API Platform, JavaScript, GNU/Linux, Servers
 <!--
 **josego85/josego85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.